introcompsys/spring2022/resources/cheatsheet.md

 rm -iR directory
 ```

-List information about the files:
+List the contents of the directory:
 ```
 ls
 ```